beejjorgensen/bgpython/src/bgpython_chapter_14_exc.md

 reaching the required count, whichever comes first.

 That would be fine.
-But a more straightforward option might be to just bail on the loop when the counter gets high enough.
+But a more straightforward option might be to just jump out of the loop when the counter gets high enough.
 The `break` statement can be used to bail out of a loop partway through.

 ``` {.py .numberLines startFrom="19"}